jruttan1/walletwise/README.md

 Use the “Add Stock” form to enter one ticker at a time manually—ideal for quick lookups or adding a single new position.

 #### Portfolio CSV Upload
-For bulk imports, upload a CSV file with your entire portfolio (see format below).
+To get the most out of walletwise, upload a CSV file with your entire portfolio (see format below).

 ## 🔄 CSV Upload